 Will I be charged for medications?

-There is no charge for medications used whilst you are an inpatient if you hold a Medicare card or are from a country with a reciprocal health care agreement.
+There is no charge for medicines used when you are an inpatient and have a Medicare card.
+There is no charge if you are from a country with a health care agreement with Australia.

-If you present to the pharmacy with a prescription from the outpatient clinic you will be charged for the medication.
-The pharmacy staff will let you know what those charges are once you present your prescription
+If you present to the pharmacy with a prescription from the outpatient clinic you will be charged for the medicine.
+The pharmacy staff will let you know what those charges are.

 - Medicare card